 SB897 passed the Senate in April 2018, almost entirely along party lines (all Democrats in the Senate voted no, as did one Republican, Senator Margaret O’Brien; the remaining Republicans all voted yes).
 The measure passed the House in June (again, almost entirely along party lines — one Republican joined Democrats in voting against it, while the other 61 Republicans all voted in favor of imposing a work requirement for Medicaid).
 Although Governor Snyder had opposed some provisions in the Senate’s version of the bill, he signed the final version of the bill into law in June 2018.

 The next step was for the state to seek federal approval for the work requirement.
 The waiver proposal was submitted to CMS in September 2018 and federal approval was granted just a few months later, in December 2018.
-The Trump Administration had already approved work requirements in Kentucky, Arkansas, New Hampshire, Wisconsin, and Indiana, and approved Maine’s work requirement waiver on the same day Michigan’s was approved.
-[Maine’s waiver proposal was created entirely by the LePage administration, without legislation backing it.
-So new Governor Janet Mills was able to simply withdraw the proposal after taking office, and a work requirement will not take effect in Maine; Whitmer did not have the same leeway in Michigan, as the work requirement was in statute.]
+The Trump Administration had already approved work requirements in five other states by that point (Kentucky, Arkansas, New Hampshire, Wisconsin, and Indiana), and approved Maine’s work requirement waiver on the same day Michigan’s was approved.
+(Maine’s waiver proposal was created entirely by the LePage administration, without legislation backing it.
+So new Governor Janet Mills was able to simply withdraw the proposal after taking office, and a work requirement will not take effect in Maine; Whitmer did not have the same leeway in Michigan, as the work requirement was in statute.)

 Michigan’s legislation initially called for non-exempt individuals to work at least 29 hours per week in order to be eligible for continued Medicaid coverage, but that was later amended to be 80 hours per month, which is more in line with what other states had proposed.
 The Senate bill also would have exempted people in counties where unemployment exceeded 8.5%.
 But that provision was controversial, as it essentially would have exempted rural areas (with predominantly white populations) but not urban areas like Flint and Detroit (with people of color making up a larger percentage of the population), because although there are pockets of high unemployment, they don’t extend to the entire county.
 That provision was also scrapped in the version of the bill that was sent to Gov. Snyder.